enthdegree/kobo-emacs/README.md

      - Copy `localfs.img` into the kobo `/mnt/onboard/localfs.img`
  - On the kobo
    - Add conveniences to `/mnt/onboard/.efbpad_profile`
-   - Adjust NiLuJe usbnet configs, if you're using those
+   - Adjust usbnet configs, if you're using those
    - Compile a few late dependencies, finally emacs
    - Win!